 What are the benefits of the master’s program?

-The Master's degree program is designed to build knowledge and skills for effective administrator and teacher school leadership and to link students to leading edge developments.
+The M.A. in K-12 Educational Administration program is designed to build knowledge and skills for effective administrator and teacher school leadership, and to link students to cutting-edge developments.
 It is approved by the Michigan Department of Education and qualifies graduates for school administrator certification and endorsements.
-Applicants who hold a Master's degree might qualify for Certification Pathway Program.
+Applicants who hold a master’s degree might qualify for the Certification Pathway Program.

-The Doctor of Educational Leadership, the Ed.D. program, begins Fall 2012 with the Inaugural Cohort.
-The tightly integrated three-year program, designed for working educational professionals, highlights practical application of knowledge and skills in effective systems, puts students in touch with state policy makers and thought leaders, and supports the creation of knowledge and educational solutions through group capstone projects.
-Approval is currently being sought from the Michigan Department of Education for approval of the program to qualify graduates for the Central Office Administrator certificate.
+Established in 2012, the Doctor of Educational Leadership is a program designed for working educational professionals.
+It highlights the practical application of knowledge and skills in effective systems, puts student in touch with policymakers and thought leaders and supports the creation of knowledge and educational solutions through group capstone projects.

-The Doctor of K-12 Educational Administration, the Ph.D. program, emphasizes inquiry and scholarship in preparation for academic or research careers at highly regarded universities or research and policy centers.
-Most students attend full time and are supported through doctoral assistantships.
-Students have opportunities to network with prominent educational organizations and the Educational Policy Center, which offers students access to influential state and national policy makers.
+The Doctorate for K-12 Educational Administration emphasizes inquiry and scholarship in preparation for academic or research careers at highly regarded universities or research and policy centers.
+Most students attend full-time, and are supported through doctoral assistantships.